tuliof/url-checker/readme.txt

-# To generate a new build, run:
+# To generate a new exe, run:
 python setup.py py2exe